Glossary of cancer terms

-Gene Therapy: An experimental treatment that involves inserting a normal gene into a cancerous cell to cause cell death or to slow down the growth of cancer.
+Gene therapy: An experimental treatment that involves inserting a normal gene into a cancerous cell to kill the cell or to slow down the growth of cancer.

-Grading: The procedure of examining a cancer cell under a microscope and finding out how slow or quickly it will grow and spread.
+Grading: The procedure of examining a cancer cell under a microscope and finding out how slowly or quickly it will grow and spread.